-The Venetian address that justifies the detour to the Giudecca on its own, far from the San Marco crowds.
+The Venetian address that justifies the Giudecca detour all by itself, far from the San Marco crowds.

 Hotel Cipriani, A Belmond Hotel, Venice